Luigi Figini e Gino Pollini 1954-59 con Roberto Guiducci, Paolo Radogna UPECC

 The first of the two blocks of the building was the library and the social services office and the other the infirmary and over time it also hosted other social services activities including the services of the children’s summer camps and those of the Olivetti internal solidarity fund.

-This work significantly represents the value of the Second World War debate in Italy and the international architectural culture was taken on by Adriano Olivetti’s community project.
+This work significantly represents the value of the World War II debate in Italy and the international architectural culture was taken on by Adriano Olivetti’s community project.
 The industrial strategies compared to company organisation are shown to be part of the cultural baggage of the architects and fed their theoretical and professional practice reflections in the field of the construction of an industrial city not just in Ivrea.